rahuldas98rd-png/Restaurant-Rating/README.md

 ## 💡 Key Findings

-- **Price range is the strongest predictor** (r = 0.44).
-A clear monotonic relationship exists across all four tiers — each step up corresponds to a meaningfully higher average rating, with the sharpest jump from Mid → Premium (+0.40 points).
+- **Price range is the strongest raw predictor** (r = 0.44).
+A clear monotonic relationship exists across all four tiers, with the sharpest quality jump from Mid → Premium (+0.40 points).

-- **Target-encoded `Cuisine_avg_rating` (r = 0.42)** is the second strongest predictor, emerging from feature engineering rather than raw data.
-This demonstrates that thoughtful encoding outperforms naive one-hot encoding for high-cardinality categoricals.
+- **The engineered `Cuisine_avg_rating` feature tops the feature importance charts across all three models** — built entirely from target encoding and not present in the raw data.
+This confirms that thoughtful feature engineering delivers more predictive signal than any raw column.

+- **Gradient Boosting generalizes best.** In the actual runtime run (`04_18_2026_12_30_57`), it achieved test R²=0.9604, MAE=0.199, and a train/test R² gap of just 0.0019 — the tightest of all three ensemble models, demonstrating strong generalization without overfitting.

+- **All 12 features cleared the KS drift test with p=1.0**, confirming that the current training data is statistically consistent with the historical baseline and the pipeline's quality gate is functioning correctly.

-- **Cuisine quality and popularity are largely decoupled.** Brazilian cuisine leads on average rating (4.34) with ~20 restaurants; North Indian leads on votes (596K) across 3,960 restaurants.
+- **Cuisine quality and popularity are largely decoupled.** Brazilian cuisine leads on average rating (4.34) across ~20 restaurants; North Indian leads on vote volume (596K) across 3,960 restaurants.
 Being popular does not mean being highly rated.

-- **Table booking is a consistent quality signal.** Restaurants accepting reservations average 0.18 points higher — acting as a proxy for overall establishment quality rather than the feature itself driving better ratings.
+- **Table booking is a consistent quality signal.** Restaurants accepting reservations average 0.18 points higher — acting as a proxy for overall establishment quality, not a direct driver of better ratings.

-- **Geography has strong independent predictive power.** City-level encoding ranks third (r = 0.41), confirming that location effects go beyond price tier and cuisine type.

-- **XGBoost** substantially outperformed all linear models across MAE, RMSE, and R², reflecting the non-linear, interaction-heavy nature of the rating prediction problem.

 ---

 <div align="center">

-  <sub>Built with Python 3.13 · scikit-learn · XGBoost · MongoDB · MLflow · Streamlit</sub>
+  Built with 🐍Python 3.13 · ⚙️📊scikit-learn · 🌳⚡XGBoost · 🍃MongoDB Atlas · 📈🔁MLflow · 🔺Streamlit · 📓🟠Jupyter Notbook

+  *If this project helped you, consider giving it a ⭐ on GitHub!*
 </div>